-Wallace S. Broecker (Chicago, United States; 1931) earned his PhD in Geology in 1958 from Columbia University, an institution he has remained associated with for the rest of his career.
-Currently Newberry Professor of Geology in the Department of Earth and Environmental Sciences, he is also a scientist at Columbia’s Lamont-Doherty Earth Observatory, and an Academic Committee member of its Earth Institute.
+Wallace S. Broecker (Chicago, United States; 1931-2019) earned his PhD in Geology in 1958 from Columbia University, an institution he remained associated with for the rest of his career.
+Newberry Professor of Geology in the Department of Earth and Environmental Sciences, he was also a scientist at Columbia’s Lamont-Doherty Earth Observatory, and an Academic Committee member of its Earth Institute.

-He is a member of the U.S. National Academy of Sciences, the American Academy of Arts and Sciences, the American Geophysical Union, the European Geophysical Union and the UK’s Royal Society.
+He was a member of the U.S. National Academy of Sciences, the American Academy of Arts and Sciences, the American Geophysical Union, the European Geophysical Union and the UK’s Royal Society.

 Speech